-The disclosures on the key assumptions and their sensitivity on the recoverable amounts are balanced and reflective of the risk of inherent estimation uncertainties.
+The disclosures on the key assumptions are balanced and reflective of the risk of inherent estimation uncertainties.

-Recoverability of trade receivables (Refer to Note 9 to the financial statements)
+Recoverability of trade receivables (Refer to Note 10 to the financial statements)

-The Group has outstanding trade receivables of US\$6.1 million.
-Owing to the oil crisis, the Group has experienced significant delays in the recovery of debts owing from various counterparties in the oil and gas sector.

-Determining the creditworthiness of counterparties and the recoverability of receivables requires significant management judgement.
+The key audit matter How the matter was addressed in our audit The Group has outstanding trade receivables of US\$8.9 million.
+The Group has experienced significant delays in the recovery of debts owing from various counterparties.
+Determining the creditworthiness of counterparties and the recoverability of receivables requires significant management judgement. evaluating the financial position of the counterparties with due regard to the status of on-going discussion between the Group and the counterparties.

-We challenged the Group's assessment of the recoverability of trade receivables, focusing on those that were long outstanding and/or of significant amounts.
-Our procedures include:

-- analysing the payment history of the debtors for these receivables and the receipts subsequent to the year end; - considering revised repayment schedules reached with these debtors; and - assessing the historical reliability of the Group's estimates in previous periods by comparing the past impairment losses recognised against the actual amounts writtenoff.

 We also considered the adequacy of disclosures about the degree or risk of estimation involved in arriving at the provision for impairment losses recognised.

-We found the approach taken by the Group to ascertain the recoverability of its trade receivables to be balanced.
+Findings

+The Group has used all reasonable and supportable information that is available as part of its credit monitoring process and applied its knowledge of its customer in estimating the recoverability of the receivables.
 We found the disclosures to be proportionate to the judgement exercised by the Group.

-Valuation of investment in joint venture and loan to joint venture (Refer to Notes 7 and 9 to the financial statements)
+Valuation of investment in joint venture and loan to joint venture (Refer to Notes 8 and 10 to the financial statements)